 This 2-Day Hike follows the same Inca Trail that the Incas used to reach Machu Picchu.
-On this short Inca Trail hike you get to see important Inca ruins, pass by cascading waterfalls, enjoy the unique flora and fauna of the National Park, and most importantly tour the well-preserved citadel of Machu Picchu!
+On our Inca Trail Tours you get to see important Inca ruins, pass by cascading waterfalls, enjoy the unique flora and fauna of the National Park, and most importantly tour the well-preserved citadel of Machu Picchu!

 |Perfect for:||Everyone who wants to experience this world-famous hike, but does not have the time to hike the full 4 days or prefers not to camp.
 Especially good for older couples or families with little children.|

 |Limited Spaces:||Yes.
 To protect the historic trail, the number of people allowed to hike the 2-Day Inca Trail each day is limited to 250.
 For this reason, you should reserve your spot as soon as possible.
 During the high tourist season from April to September, permits can sell out 5-7 months in advance.|